brandur/sorg/content/drafts/rust-web.md

 }
 ```

-I also want to call out `serde_json`'s (the standard Rust
+I make heavy use of `serde_json`'s (the standard Rust JSON
-JSON encoding and decoding library) `json!` macro, used on
+encoding and decoding library) `json!` macro, used on the
-the last line in the code above.
-If you look closely,
+last line in the code above.
+If you look closely, you'll
-you'll notice that the in-line JSON is not a string --
+notice that the in-line JSON is not a string -- `json!`
-`json!` lets me write actual JSON notation right into my
+lets me write actual JSON notation right into my code that
-code that gets checked and converted to a valid Rust
+gets checked and converted to a valid Rust structure by the
-structure by the compiler.
-This is _by far_ the most
+compiler.
+This is _by far_ the most elegant approach to
-elegant approach to testing HTTP JSON responses that I've
+testing HTTP JSON responses that I've seen across any
-seen across any programming language, bar none.
+programming language, ever.

 ## Summary (#summary)

 It'd be fair to say that I could've written an equivalent
 service in Ruby in a tenth of the time it took me to write
 this one in Rust.
 Some of that is Rust's learning curve,
-but a lot of it isn't -- the language is fairly succinct to
+but a lot of it isn't -- the language is succinct to write,
-write, but appeasing the compiler often takes hours.
+but appeasing the compiler is often a long and frustrating
+process.

 That said, over and over I've experienced passing that
-final hurdle, running my program, and having it work
+final hurdle, running my program, and experiencing a
-_exactly_ as I'd intended it to.
-Contrast that to an
+Haskell-esque euphoria in seeing it work _exactly_ as I'd
+intended it to.
+Contrast that to an interpreted language
-interpreted language that only works on your 15th try, and
+where you only get it running on your 15th try, and even
-even then you have no idea whether you got the edge
-conditions right.
-Changing things is also well-protected --
+then, the edge conditions are probably still wrong.
+Rust
-it's not unusual for me to refactor a thousand lines at a
+also makes big changes possible -- it's not unusual for me
+to refactor a thousand lines at a time, and once again,
-time, and once again, have the program run perfectly
+have the program run perfectly afterwards on the first try.
-afterwards.
-Anyone who's seen an interpreted language at
+Anyone who's seen a large program in an interpreted
-production-scale knows that you never deploy a sizable
+language at production-scale knows that you never deploy a
-refactor except in miniscule chunks -- anything beyond that
+sizable refactor except in miniscule chunks -- anything
-is too risky.
+else is too risky.

 Should you write your next web service in Rust?
-I'm not
+I don't
-sure yet, but the language is sure shaping up nicely.
+know yet, but it sure works pretty well.

+!fig src="/assets/rust-web/rust.jpg" caption="Your daily dose of tangentially related photography: Rust on a beam near Pier 28 in San Francisco."

 [1] You can think of `tokio` a little like the event loop
     core to runtimes like Node.JS, except one which isn't